sarahquadri/Examples/README.md

 Please Note:

 I'm porting my SAS analysis of CEO Compensation from Fortune 500 companies to be compatible with "SAS Studio", free a web-based version of SAS that can be run on multiple platforms.
 In the meantime, I've made the final group paper available for review under "/SAS/CEO Compensation".
-I'll also add some Excel examples (Pivot Tables, V-Lookups, etc) and Python code (I'm learning on my own right now and will be taking a Data Mining course through Coursera in February 2015).
+I'll also add some Excel examples (Pivot Tables, V-Lookups, etc) and Python code (I'm learning on my own right now and will be taking a Data Mining course through Coursera that requires coding in Python).

 List of Work Examples:

 1. American Sociological Association's Datathon 2014:
-   This was my first datathon: we had to come up with a problem, collect and analyze data, and create a presentation in 24 hours, focusing on an urban issue.
-We decided to look at data from San Francisco and try to determine what factors cause "disparity" between neighborhoods.
-(Basically, why is the Castro more affulent than the Mission, etc).
+   This was my first datathon: we had to collect and analyze data, and create a presentation in 24 hours, which focused on a       current urban issue.
+We decided to look at data from San Francisco and try to determine what factors cause economic "disparity" between neighborhoods.
-   Kenny then threw all of Brian's US Census Data into a Python program that tried to cluster attributes such as car ownership, median age, employment, etc to come up with a model to determne what makes a neighborhood more "affluent" than another.
+   Kenny then threw all of Brian's US Census Data into a Python program that tried to cluster attributes such as car ownership, median age, employment, etc to come up with a model to determne what makes a neighborhood more or less ecomomically affluent    than another.

 2. R Coding Examples:
    Just a few, will keep on adding; basically from an R course taught by Dr. John Angell of CSU East Bay who wanted us to get